Lineosaurus/Lineosaurus/README.md

   schedule:
     - cron: '0 0 * * *'  # Runs daily
   workflow_dispatch:     # Update manually via 'Actions' tab

-  ## The line `push:` below is for immediately updating your README.md for its first time.
-  ## After you've seen the update, you may want to comment/delete it out.
-  push:

 jobs:
   run: